Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Effective Communication

 Communication skills are one of a good supervisor's most important assets.
-They need to assign projects clearly and communicate important information to staff regularly.
+They need to assign projects clearly and communicate vital information to staff regularly.
 Transparency is essential, and supervisors should strive to keep an open door for employees to approach them with their needs or issues.

 Conflict Resolution